Helperbird/website/src/pages/help/installing-helperbird.md

 - Visit the
   [Mozilla Firefox web extension store](https://addons.mozilla.org/en-US/firefox/addon/helperbird-accessibility/).
-- Once their, click the "Install" button.
+- Once there, click the "Install" button.
 - It will take a few moments to install.
 - Helperbird will be installed and ready to use.

 ## Helperbird for Microsoft Edge

 - Visit the [Microsoft Edge web extension store](https://aka.ms/helperbird-edge).
-- Once their, click the "Install" button.
+- Once there, click the "Install" button.
 - It will take a few moments to install.
 - Helperbird will be installed and ready to use.
 - It will be under the puzzle piece icon in the top right corner of the browser.